-Instrument air compressor type that usually used in offshore application is a screw rotary type.
+The instrument air compressor type that usually used in the offshore applications is a screw rotary type.
 This type is used due to its large flow capacity and relatively low discharge pressure but still more than enough to supply instrument equipment or any other utilities needed.

 Instrument Air Compressor

 Since the instrument air compressor didn’t constantly supply a certain flow, thus it needs some control scheme in order to operate the instrument air compressor efficiently.
 There are on-off or start/stop control, load/unload control, and also variable speed control.

 This is the basic instrument air compressor control.
 This control scheme is just simply turns off the compressor when the pressure in the instrument air network reaches a certain high level and turns on when the pressure goes down below the set pressure.

 This control scheme is effectively used when the continuous demand of the compressed air is less than 50% of the compressor capacity.
 This type of control scheme usually also limited to a small compressor size only (below 10Hp).

 The disadvantage of this control scheme is that too frequent start/stop cycle will make a bearing part worn down.